Table of contents

 WFJ can be broken down into employee and self-employed jobs; the latter is sourced from the LFS.

-WFJ employees are the number of employees, aged 16 years and over, that an organisation directly pays from its payroll, whereas RTI counts anyone who has a paid employee job during the reference period; it is a monthly average of daily counts of the number of individuals in payrolled employment and not the number of jobs.
-WFJ employees are collected through a survey with a specific count date, whereas RTI is a monthly average of daily estimates.
+WFJ employees are the number of employees, aged 16 years and over, that an organisation directly pays from its payroll; collected through a survey with a specific count date.
+RTI counts anyone who has a paid employee job during the reference period; it is a monthly average of daily counts of the number of payrolled employees and not the number of jobs.

-Imputation and weighting applied to the WFJ employees and sampling variability as a result of being collected from surveys is another explanation for some differences seen.
+Some differences are seen partly because of imputation and weighting applied to the WFJ employees and sampling variability as a result of being collected from surveys.
 RTI payments are imputed to forecast tax submissions expected (but not yet received) for each employment.
 These are then adjusted using calculated grossing factors.
 However, this process predominantly affects the more recent history and, consequently, affects the most recent periods much more than earlier months.

 Comparison of latest data